Transaction tax may drive FX market from London

 Lower liquidity resulting from the tax would lead to banks and brokers offering wider bid and offer spreads, potentially raising costs for importers and exporters using the FX market to protect themselves against exchange rate fluctuations.

-The tax could also hamper development in model and algorithm FX trading, in which computer programs are used to spot and trade market trends, sometimes hundreds of times a day.
+The tax could also hamper development in model and algorithm FX trading, in which computer programmes are used to spot and trade market trends, sometimes hundreds of times a day.

 "These models will not make sense anymore because on one hand we will have the transaction tax itself, and on the other less liquidity will lead to higher transaction cost," said Jasper Duex, head of currency and commodity overlay at Berenberg Bank, the largest currency manager in Germany.

-The bank has 4 billion euros in assets under management in currency management and uses a quantitative trading strategy, although no intra-day models.
+The bank has 4 billion euros (3 billion pounds) in assets under management in currency management and uses a quantitative trading strategy, although no intra-day models.

 Duex said any tax on financial transactions risked adding to market volatility.